 Batch #4: - Sunburst, Sparkling Burgundy and a few Walnut.
 All built in 1967.
 8 shipped in 1967, 15 shipped in 1969, 12 shipped in 1970. - All serial numbers indicate 1968 (9xxxxx).
 Some are "gap" serial numbers, ie: 930xxx, 932xxx. - One piece neck, one piece body.
 Headstock front is black. - Neck joint shelf: Longer tapered V-shaped neck shelf.

-Pictured below: This is the very first advertisement for the 1966 Gibson Flying V. The sunburst prototype is pictured in this add.
+Pictured below: This is the very first advertisement for the 1966-67 Gibson Flying V. It first appeared in Gibson's literature in September, 1966.
+The sunburst prototype is pictured in this add.
 It was the very first guitar built with the 1966-67 body style.
 Notice the odd pickguard configuration for the knobs and the toggle switch.
 This same guitar is featured in the "Sunburst" section.
 Click on the "Sunburst" web link at the top of the page to be directed to the Sunburst web page.
 Added April, 2016.

 Pictured Below: The Gibson Dealer Price list from September 1, 1967.
 On page 8 it shows the Flying V and its price.